top of page

 Safeguarding responsibility is clear.

-This is not a failure of intent.
+This isn’t a failure of intent.

 The alignment between safeguarding responsibility and operational control.